Hata and Harie --- Rice Terrace, Water Spring

 - -- None --

-- From mid-April to mid-May and from late-August to mid-September, farmers in Hata are busy with farming work.
-In these times of year, we can visit the village but have lunch at another place.
-We will provide you with a proposal for alternative.
+- From mid-April to mid-May and from late-August to mid-September, farmers in Hata are busy with farming.
+In these times of year, we might have lunch not in Hata but another place.

 - If you stay in Shiga Prefecture, our departure and return point may be changed into a more convenient place.